depleur/patience/README.md

 ## Known Issues

-On MacOS, Tkinter can be a slower, resulting in jerkier movements.
+On macOS, Tkinter can be slower, resulting in jerkier movements.
 I am aware of this [issue](https://github.com/python/cpython/issues/87677) and there is little I can do to solve it.
-This maybe local to MacOS 14 (Sonoma), or MacOS in general.
+This may be local to macOS 14 (Sonoma), or macOS in general.

 ## License